Recent developments in mathematical aspects of relativistic fluids

 \subsection{The DNMR theory}

-In this Section, we present the \textdef{Denicol-Niemi-Molnar-Rischke (DNMR) theory\footnote{For historical reasons, this is also referred to as the Mueller-Israel-Stewart of also simply Israel-Stewart theory.
-See Section \ref{S:DNMR_historical}.}} \cite{Denicol:2012cn}.
-This is the most widely used theory in studies of the quark-gluon plasma, in particular when it comes to implementing numerical simulations \cite{Heffernan:2023utr,Heffernan:2023gye,Jeon:2015dfa}.
+In this section, we present the \textdef{Denicol--Niemi--Molnar--Rischke (DNMR) theory\footnote{For historical reasons, this is also referred to as the M\"uller--Israel--Stewart or also simply Israel--Stewart theory.
+See Sect.~\ref{S:DNMR_historical}.}}, first introduced in \cite{Denicol:2012cn}.
+This is the most widely used theory in studies of the quark-gluon plasma, in particular when it comes to implementing numerical simulations, see \cite{Heffernan:2023utr,Heffernan:2023gye,Jeon:2015dfa}.
 But despite its importance, its mathematical properties are poorly understood, as we will discuss in what follows.

-In the DNMR theory, the viscous fluxes are not given in term of $\varrho$, $n$, $u$, and their derivatives, as in the Eckart and Landau-Lifshitz theories.
-Instead, they are \emph{new variables in the theory to be treated on the same footing as $\varrho$, $n$, and $u$.} The task then becomes finding equations of motion for the viscous fluxes, at which point one needs to make some modeling choices (see Section \ref{S:DNMR_historical} for some background discussion).
-In the DNMR theory, these equations of motion are derived from kinetic theory via the method of moments that goes back to the work of Grad \cite{Grad-1958}.
+In the DNMR theory, the viscous fluxes are not given in term of $\varrho$, $n$, $u$, and their derivatives, as in the Eckart and Landau--Lifshitz theories.
+Instead, they are \emph{new variables in the theory to be treated on the same footing as $\varrho$, $n$, and $u$.} The task then becomes finding equations of motion for the viscous fluxes, at which point one needs to make some modeling choices (see Sect.~\ref{S:DNMR_historical} for some background discussion).
+In the DNMR theory, these equations of motion are derived from kinetic theory via the method of moments that goes back to the work of \cite{Grad-1958}.

 \begin{assumption} We will present the DNMR theory for the case where $n$, $\mathscr{J}$, and $\mathscr{Q}$ are absent, so in particular all functions of $\varrho,n$ will be functions of $\varrho$ only, since this is the case treated in Theorems \ref{T:Causality_DNMR} and \ref{T:LWP_DNMR}.
-This is also the situation that has been the primary focus of investigation in studies of the quark-gluon plasma \cite{Ryu:2017qzn}.
+This is also the situation that has been the primary focus of investigation in studies of the quark-gluon plasma, see \cite{Ryu:2017qzn}.
 We will, nevertheless, also mention some general results valid for the full set of equations derived in \cite{Denicol:2012cn}.
-Readers interested in the complete DNMR theory are referred to equations\footnote{We warn that \cite{Denicol:2012cn} uses the $+---$ convention for the spacetime metric.
-Here, we present the DNMR equations in the $-+++$ signature.} (63)-(67) of \cite{Denicol:2012cn}.
+Readers interested in the complete DNMR theory are referred to Eqs.\footnote{We warn that \cite{Denicol:2012cn} uses the $+---$ convention for the spacetime metric.
+Here, we present the DNMR equations in the $-+++$ signature.} (63)--(67) of \cite{Denicol:2012cn}.
 We also note that, even in its most general form, the DNMR equations always assume that $\mathscr{R}=0$. \end{assumption}